jimwatt/P1-lanelines/writeup.md

 ![alt text][image2]

 ##### Step 3.
-Use the Canny algorithm to detect images in the smoothed grayscale image.
+Use the Canny algorithm to detect edges in the smoothed grayscale image.
 ![alt text][image3]

 ##### Step 4.